 “Unlike traditional forms of therapy, EMDR does not focus on speaking about the trauma or altering the emotions, thoughts, or physical responses related to the traumatic event,” she said.
 “Instead, it focuses directly on processing the trauma memories.”

 The process involves identifying target memories that are believed to trigger and maintain the patient’s current symptoms, Dr Frogley explained.
 In a session, the individual is asked a series of questions to bring a target memory into focus while using bilateral stimulation, such as tapping or rapid eye movements, which enables them to process it.

-The memory becomes, said Dr Frogley, “less emotionally painful and the individual gains new insights about the event.”
-She continued that “unlike other forms of therapy, the insights gained from the process are the client’s own, rather than what is interpreted by the therapist.”
+Dr Frogley explains that during treatment, the memory becomes “less emotionally painful and the individual gains new insights about the event”.
+She continued that “unlike other forms of therapy, the insights gained from the process are the client’s own, rather than what is interpreted by the therapist”.

 EMDR was developed in the 1980s by psychologist Francine Shapiro after she realized that eye movements helped her to decrease the negative emotions that came up when she thought of her own distressing memories.
 While it was initially used to treat PTSD, today it is also used for everything from anxiety and depression to low self-esteem, phobias and grief.
 It can be particularly useful for those who find talk therapy a challenge.

 Tanya Dharamshi, clinical director and counseling psychologist at Priory Wellbeing Centre in Dubai, explained that many individuals choose EMDR because unlike prescriptive medicines for conditions such as anxiety and depression, EMDR does not have any side effects.

 “EMDR is suitable for both adults and children,” she said.
 “The number of sessions needed can range from six to 12 and is very much dependent on each patient.”